Don't let 'hindsight' ruin your chances of success with foresight - forward planning.

 A study examining the art of first impressions found the first seven seconds of meeting people will have a solid impression of who you are — and some research suggests a tenth of a second is all it takes to start determining traits like trustworthiness.

-- Make the right impression.
-Wear smart, clean, comfortable, professional or business-appropriate clothing that helps you feel more confident.
-If you're required to stand up to retrieve a document or other during an interview, you do not want to be, literally, caught in your underpants, so fully dress!
+- Wear smart, clean, comfortable, professional or business-appropriate clothing that helps you feel more confident.
+If you're required to stand up to retrieve a document or other during an interview, you do not want to be caught 'literally' in your underpants, so fully dress!

 - Avoid wearing striped clothing or busy clothing (clothing with patterns or logos).